inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

    :end-before: !End
    :name: IPv6 socket send example

-The :protocol:`IPv6` protocol is in fact connectionless, so when the :ned:`Ipv6` module receives the connect request, it simply remembers the remote address, and uses it as the default destination address for later sends.
+The :protocol:`IPv6` protocol is, in fact, connectionless, so when the :ned:`Ipv6` module receives the connect request, it simply remembers the remote address and uses it as the default destination for later sends.

 The application can call :fun:`connect()` several times on the same socket.